microsoft/debug-adapter-protocol/specification.md

     /**
      * The number of named child variables.
-     * The client can use this optional information to present the variables in
+     * The client can use this information to present the variables in a paged
-     * a paged UI and fetch them in chunks.
+     * UI and fetch them in chunks.
      * The value should be less than or equal to 2147483647 (2^31-1).
      */
     namedVariables?: number;

     /**
      * The number of indexed child variables.
-     * The client can use this optional information to present the variables in
+     * The client can use this information to present the variables in a paged
-     * a paged UI and fetch them in chunks.
+     * UI and fetch them in chunks.
      * The value should be less than or equal to 2147483647 (2^31-1).
      */
     indexedVariables?: number;

     /**
-     * Optional memory reference to a location appropriate for this result.
+     * A memory reference to a location appropriate for this result.
      * For pointer type eval results, this is generally a reference to the
      * memory address contained in the pointer.
-     * This attribute should be returned by a debug adapter if the client has
+     * This attribute should be returned by a debug adapter if corresponding
-     * passed the value true for the 'supportsMemoryReferences' capability of
-     * the 'initialize' request.
+     * capability  `supportsMemoryReferences` is true.
      */
     memoryReference?: string;
   };